lake-wg/edhoc/draft-ietf-lake-edhoc.md

 # Change Log

+RFC Editor: Please remove this appendix.

 Main changes:

+* From -08 to -09:
+   * G_Y and CIPHERTEXT_2 are now included in one CBOR bstr
+   * MAC_2 and MAC_3 are now generated with EDHOC-KDF
+   * Info field “context” is now general and explicit in EDHOC-KDF
+   * Restructured Section 4, Key Derivation
+   * Added EDHOC MAC length to cipher suite for use with static DH
+   * More details on the use of CWT and UCCS
+   * Restructured and clarified Section 3.5, Authentication Parameters
+   * Replaced“kid2” with extension of “kid”
+   * EAD encoding now supports multiple ead types in one message
+   * Clarified EAD type
+   * Updated message sizes
+   * Replaced “perfect forward secrecy” with “forward secrecy”
+   * Updated security considerations
+   * Replaced “null” with “nil”
+   * Updated CDDL definitions
+   * Expanded on the use of COSE

 * From -07 to -08:
    * Prepended C_x moved from the EDHOC protocol itself to the transport mapping